Yamas and Niyamas

 The ethical foundations of classical yoga

-The yamas and niyamas constitute the first two steps of Aṣṭāṅga Yoga (eight-limbed yoga) as presented by Patañjali in the Yoga Sutras (Book II).
-They represent the ethical dimension of the yogic path: how to relate to the external world (yamas) and how to cultivate our inner life (niyamas).
+The yamas and niyamas constitute the first two steps of Aṣṭāṅga Yoga (eight-limbed yoga) expounded by Patañjali in the Yoga Sutras (Book II).
+They represent the ethical dimension of the yogic path: how we relate to the outer world (yamas) and how we cultivate our inner life (niyamas).

 The five yamas are restraints or abstentions: behaviors we avoid because they cause harm.
 The five niyamas are observances or practices: qualities we actively cultivate.
 Together they form a code of life that prepares the ground for inner transformation.